kshedden/Statsmodels-MixedLM/README.md

 linear regression (e.g. OLS), and in linear mixed models.
 The _parameters_ b0, b1, b2, and b3 are unknown constants to be fit to the data.
 The term "linear" here refers to the fact that the mean structure is linear in the parameters (b0, b1, b2, b3).
-It is not necessary for the mean structure to be linear in the data, e.g. we could have specified the mean structure as
+Note that it is not necessary for the mean structure to be linear in the data, e.g. we could have specified the mean structure as

 E[income | age, school, female] = b0 + b1⋅age + b2⋅age^2 + b3⋅school + b4⋅female